Smirnoff's Spotify API balances playlists to equally represent female, male musicians

 - Smirnoff Equalizer analyzes the number of male versus female artists Spotify users have listened to over the past six months.
 The platform then offers a tailored playlist where both genders are represented equally.
 Users are also offered a personalized slider, where they can increase the number of female artists in their playlists and can hear from female musicians about gender bias in the music industry.

 Diageo is going all-in to update the image of some of its most popular brands so they appeal more to women, a quickly growing segment of alcohol drinkers.
 The company’s Johnnie Walker brand recently unveiled Jane Walker, a female version of its Striding Man logo, which will appear on limited edition Black Label products.
 The whisky brand is also donating $1 for every special edition bottle sold to women’s causes.
-Diageo also launched the “Free the Bid” initiative across all of its brands, calling on ad agencies and content producers to include at least one female director in its creative bidding process.
+Diageo also launched a “Free the Bid” pledge across its brands, calling on ad agencies and content producers to include at least one female director in its creative bidding process.

 For the Smirnoff initiative, linking it to Spotify could help the brand raise its awareness among younger consumers.
 None of the top 10 most-streamed tracks on Spotify in 2017 were performed by female artists or bands, according to data cited in Smirnoff’s news release.
 Smirnoff’s goal of getting more people to listen to more women artists is a cause that many younger consumers will rally behind as well as musicians, who get paid based on how often their songs are listened to and who, as they build their fan bases, will get more opportunities to perform.